Privacy Policy

 What Drome collects

-Where your data lives
+Where your data lives (no account)

 Everything you enter - water logs, workouts, reading, diet check-offs, progress photos, and challenge history - is stored in a local SQLite database on your device.
 The Drome home-screen widget reads and writes that same on-device database; nothing about that sharing leaves your phone.